Sturgeon: Behavior

 Sturgeons are primarily benthic feeders, with a diet of shellfish, crustaceans, and small fish.
-Exceptionally, both Huso species, the white sturgeon and the pallid sturgeon feed primarily on other fish as adults.
+Exceptionally, the beluga sturgeon, the kaluga sturgeon, the white sturgeon and the pallid sturgeon all feed primarily on other fish as adults.
 They feed by extending their siphon-like mouths to suck food from the benthos.
 Having no teeth, they are unable to seize prey, though larger individuals and more predatory species can swallow very large prey items, including whole salmon.
 Sturgeons feed non-visually.
 They are believed to use a combination of sensors, including olfactory, tactile, and chemosensory cues detected by the four barbels, and electroreception using their ampullae of Lorenzini.

 The sturgeons' electroreceptors are located on the head and are sensitive to weak electric fields generated by other animals or geoelectric sources.
 The electroreceptors are thought to be used in various behaviors such as feeding, mating and migration.

 Many sturgeons leap completely out of the water, usually making a loud splash which can be heard half a mile away on the surface and probably farther under water.
 Why they do this is not known, but suggested functions include group communication to maintain group cohesion, catching airborne prey, courtship display, or to help shed eggs during spawning.
 Other plausible explanations include escape from predators, shedding parasites, or to gulp or expel air.
 Another explanation is that it "simply feels good".
 There have been some incidents of leaping sturgeon landing in boats and causing injuries to humans; in 2015, a 5-year-old girl was fatally injured after a sturgeon leapt from the Suwannee River and struck her.

 In 1731, an observer of leaping sturgeon wrote: